 In May 2021, the Queensland and Australian Governments signed a National Partnership Agreement on Recycling Infrastructure.
 The agreement commits to $40 million in co-investment to fund a new program to boost Queensland’s recycling industry.
 It also supports legislation introduced by the Australian Government banning the export of waste glass, plastic, paper and tyres.

-The new Queensland Recycling Modernisation Fund (QRMF) will build on the success of RRIDP by funding projects that will improve the sorting, processing, recycling and remanufacturing of waste materials.
+The Queensland Recycling Modernisation Fund (QRMF) will build on the success of RRIDP by funding projects that will improve the sorting, processing, recycling and remanufacturing of waste materials.

 The program aims to divert waste from landfill, reduce stockpiling, create jobs and deliver economic development opportunities—particularly in regional areas—by building a stronger onshore recycling industry.